Alin Mituța

-Alin Cristian Mituța (born 24 May 1984) is a Romanian politician of the Freedom, Unity and Solidarity Party (PLUS) who has been serving as Member of the European Parliament since 2020.
+Alin Cristian Mituța (born 24 May 1984) is a Romanian politician of REPER who has been serving as Member of the European Parliament since 2020.

+His work focuses mainly on digital policies and institutional reform of the European Union.

 Early life and education

 Mituța holds a master's degree in European affairs from Sciences Po Paris (2009), a BA in political science from Paris Nanterre University (2007), as well as a BA in international relations and European studies from the National University of Political Studies and Public Administration (2007).
 He was an Erasmus student at the Paris Nanterre University in 2006/2007.

 Early career

 After his studies, Mituța followed a career in the European institutions as a civil servant.
 He was a cofounder and executive director of Europuls, a Romanian think-tank specialised in EU policies.

 Political career

 Career in national politics

 In 2016, Mituța became Secretary of State and Head of Cabinet of Prime Minister Dacian Cioloș.
 Later, he was a co-founder of Platforma România 100 and Mișcarea România Împreună, the organisations which led to the creation of Freedom, Unity and Solidarity Party, of which he is currently a member of the National Bureau.

+In May 2022, Mituța resigned from USR and launched a new party called REPER with Dacian Cioloș, Dragoș Tudorache, Dragoș Pîslaru and Ramona Strugariu.